Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

  ### TeusDay 10-12-2024
  - [x] Created a cdk for ec2 instance with security group and selecting the default VPC in Python.
- - [x] Create a login and sign-up page using streamlit
+ - [x] Created a login and sign-up page using streamlit.
+ - [x] Update the UI for the login page.